hayamseireg/nd0067-c4-deployment-process-project-starter/README.md

 # Hosting a Full-Stack Application
+The url for the application (frontend) http://hayam2023.s3-website-us-east-1.amazonaws.com/ The url for the backend http://udagram-api2.us-east-1.elasticbeanstalk.com/

+please check the screenshot folder please check the doc folder

 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**